ausdigital/ausdigital.github.io/README.md

 * A semantic model based on OASIS UBL 2.1 standards
 We will link to them when they are published.

-The Digital Business COuntil has also created a RESTful working group that aims to provide a simpler and more secure implementation model based on ubiquitous internet standards such as REST.
+The Digital Business Council has also created a RESTful working group that aims to provide a simpler and more secure implementation model based on ubiquitous internet standards such as REST.
 This site is the repository for those specifications.

 # How it Works